orospakr/sharpify/README.md

 * build some logic for the standard REST object pattern.
 * Fetch of individual object resources
 * Fetch of object resource lists
+* fetch of object resource lists with a filter
+* rename Shopify to ShopifyContext
+* Create a Resource class that represents a given source
+* subresources (equivalent to nested map.resources blocks in Rails):
+  IEnumerable collections set on the model objects should ref back to the ShopifyContext and fetch back the items filtered by the appropriate host-resource filtered
 * Queried fetching of the object resource lists (the query strings are resource-specific!)
 * following that, build out POCOs for standard Shopify API types